status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 === ":mobile-one: Open channel"
      All community members can join open channels.
 When you join a community, you automatically get access to these channels.

-=== ":mobile-two: Closed channel"
+=== ":mobile-two: Token-gated channel"
-    Closed channels have a :mobile-locked-lock: lock icon next to the channel name.
+    Token-gated channels have a :mobile-locked-lock: lock icon next to the channel name.
 To access these channels, you need to [meet the token requirements][understand-token-requirements-in-channels].
 To maintain access, keep holding the required tokens.

 ## Channel information